molstar/molstar/docs/cif-schemas.md

 const num = typed.num_field.get(0); /* num has type number number */
 ```

 And that's all there is to it.
-Extending the types to the "block" level is left as an exercise to the reader.
+Extending the types to the "frame" level is left as an exercise to the reader.

+The advantage of this approach is that the types are generated directly from the data.
+This means we only need to define them once (as opposed to defining the data interfaces separately) and on top of that, the "schemas" also serve as a template for how to actually performs the transformation to the typed version of CIF (again without the need to do this "manually" except the one time definition of the schema).

 ----------------